 A: Minors may be declared through the drop-down menu on your MyUI profile under Student Records.
 You may then request a degree audit for the minor.
 You also indicate your desire to have a minor listed on your record when you file your application for a degree.
 If you have met the requirements for the minor, this will be noted on your final transcript.

 Q: Can I earn two different degrees, such as a BA and a BS?
-Can I earn two majors, one in Liberal Arts & Sciences, and one in another college?
+Can I earn two majors, one in Liberal Arts and Sciences, and one in another college?

 A: Yes to both questions.
 Please refer to Earning two or more majors in the Academic Policies Handbook.